-Images can highly reduce readership.
+Images can highly reduce readership, especially if they are not used properly and if their quality is not up to par.
 That’s a fact, and there are dozens of articles written on this particular topic.
-The truth is that people skip websites that display images with poor quality or that aren’t aligned to a bigger content strategy.
+The truth is that people skip websites that display images with low quality or that aren’t aligned to a bigger content strategy.
+Even the image placement can make visitors stop reading your content.

-However, there are some cases in which the quality of the image has to be great to send a clear message and attract the right kind of attention.
+However, there are some cases in which the image quality has to be great to send a clear message and attract the right kind of attention.
+Maybe you’re showcasing your business, or your recipe, or your photography session.
+These images need to stand out and be a good mix of quality and size.

-- You upload a blurry image — it happens to all of us.
-It might’ve been an image which appeared nice on your mobile device, but it lost its beauty on desktop screens.
+- You uploaded a blurry image — it happens to all of us.
+It might’ve been an image that appeared nice on your mobile device, but it lost its beauty on desktop screens.

 - Alter the sharpness of resized images.